canonical/pkcs7/README.md

 }
 ```

 ## Credits

-This is a fork of [fullsailor/pkcs7](https://github.com/fullsailor/pkcs7)
+This is a fork of [fullsailor/pkcs7](https://github.com/fullsailor/pkcs7) and [mozilla-services/pkcs7](https://github.com/mozilla-services/pkcs7/).